baolab-rice/CRISPR_OT_scoring/README.md

 + CRISPR_NET algorithm was installed based on authors instructions:
 Lin, Jiecong, et al. "CRISPR‐Net: A Recurrent Convolutional Network Quantifies CRISPR Off‐Target Activities with Mismatches and Indels."
 Advanced Science 7.13 (2020): 1903562. https://codeocean.com/capsule/9553651/tree/v1

+# Pairwise Comparisons
+**Folder: Algorithms/pairwise_evaluation**
+Contains all files necessary to regenerate key results of Tables 2 and 3, i.e. the baseline algorithms' performance on appropriate subsets of TrueOT and the S1C.

+pairwise_compare.py: Can run this to direclty get the results baseline_overlap.py: Loads in training data of ML baselines and determines which guideRNAs in TrueOT need to be excluded from pairwise comparisons. overlap_mask_confirm.py: Generates boolean masks for all of TrueOT for pairwise_comparisons notes.txt: contains other fine-grained info of other files in folder.